How to Add Captions In Premiere Pro Using An Auto Caption Plugin: Step-By-Step Guide

 If you’re looking for more possible transcription tools to use, check out our feature on the best video transcription tools.

-In the case of using plugins like Cutback, you would also be able to remove silences from your transcript with the click of a button.
+In the case of using plugins like Premiere Assistant, you would also be able to remove silences from your transcript with the click of a button.

 4. Create Captions Using Your Transcription